jsasaki-utokyo/OceanMesh2D/README.md

 See [Testing](#testing) to test OceanMesh2D on your system.

-Note by jsasaki
+**Notes by jsasaki**
+If high resolution GSHHS coastlines are not installed, try the following:

-- Download high resolution coastlines of [GSHHS](http://www.soest.hawaii.edu/pwessel/gshhg/gshhg-shp-2.3.7.zip), unzip them and copy them onto `OceanMesh2D/utilities/` (`setup.sh` does not install high resolution coastlines).
+- Download high resolution coastlines of [GSHHS](http://www.soest.hawaii.edu/pwessel/gshhg/gshhg-shp-2.3.7.zip), unzip them and copy them onto `OceanMesh2D/datasets/`.
 Delete `OceanMesh2D/utilities/GSHHS/` if existing.
-- Add the folder of `OceanMesh2D/utilities/` with its sub-folders.
+- Add the folder of `OceanMesh2D/datasets/` with its sub-folders.

 Testing